-Spring Cleaning Tips for a Healthy Back
+Spring Cleaning Tips For Avoid Back Strain

-- If you have to stand for long time time, periodically lift one of your feet a little higher than the other one – perhaps by resting it on a ledge – and then alternate.
+- If you have to stand for long time, periodically lift one of your feet a little higher than the other one – perhaps by resting it on a ledge – and then alternate.

 - Transfer your weight back and forth between your front and back feet while vacuuming.
 Your body weight propels the vacuum as you lunge.
 It’s also a good idea to switch hands occasionally to keep your muscles balanced, thereby reducing back strain.